Island formula in Planck brane: Conclusion and discussion

 In this paper, we propose a holographic model involving a gravitational system coupled to a CFT in AdS$_{d+1}$ spacetime with a gravitational brane.
 Unlike traditional methods~\cite{Almheiri:2019hni}, our approach treats the gravitational system and the thermal bath on equal footing, incorporating the thermal bath on a Minkowski brane within the bulk spacetime.
 We determine the positions of both the gravitational system and thermal bath branes by matching the boundary conditions of the induced metric and the Brown-York tensor with the intrinsic metric and energy-momentum tensor on the brane.
 Remarkably, when the branes are close to the asymptotic boundary, we show the consistency of the embedding conditions for our model with the AdS/BCFT correspondence.
 As a self-consistency test, we calculate the entanglement entropy of Hawking radiation in the AdS-JT brane, considering three models: the extreme black hole, the one-sided black hole, and the eternal black hole.
 For the first two cases, the Minkowski branes serve as the conformal boundary with an IR cut-off.
 In the last case, the Minkowski brane is positioned within the interior of AdS$_3$, different from the setting in Ref.~\cite{Almheiri:2019hni}.
 For all three cases, we successfully reproduce the entanglement entropy results from Refs.~\cite{Suzuki:2022xwv, Almheiri:2019yqk}.

 Subsequently, we extend our framework to the dS-JT brane case, where we find that the location of the Minkowski brane is also situated within the interior of AdS$_3$.
 Interestingly, our findings reveal that the island configuration occupies the entire dS brane, consistent with the statements in~\cite{Bousso:2022gth}.
 Based on these calculations, we conjecture that our model is equivalent to the wedge holography model~\cite{Akal:2021foz, Miao:2020oey}.
-Finally, we examine the equivalence between the entanglement entropy calculated via the field theoretical method on the brane and the holographic method in AdS$_3$, further validating the effectiveness of our proposed holographic model.
+Finally, we examine the equivalence between the entanglement entropy calculated via the field theoretical method on the brane and the holographic method in AdS$_3$, further validating the effectiveness of our proposed holographic model.\\

+\textbf{Note Added:} In Ref.~\cite{Aguilar-Gutierrez:2023tic}, we noticed that this article constructs a model similar to ours.
+The main distinction between our approach and theirs is that we specifically chose the dS brane as the gravitational brane in the bulk spacetime.
+In contrast, Ref.~\cite{Aguilar-Gutierrez:2023tic} suggests that the dS-JT gravity on the brane can be attained by considering a fluctuating dS wedge.

 \acknowledgments We would like to thank Shan-Ming Ruan and Yuan Sun for their helpful discussion.
 S.H. would appreciate the financial support from the Fundamental Research Funds for the Central Universities and Max Planck Partner Group and the Natural Science Foundation of China (NSFC) Grants No.~12075101 and No.~12235016.
-This work was supported by the National Natural Science Foundation of China (Grants No.~11875151 and No.~12247101), the 111 Project under (Grant No.~B20063), and Lanzhou City’s scientific research funding subsidy to Lanzhou University.
+This work was supported by the National Natural Science Foundation of China (Grants No.~11875151 and No.~12247101), the 111 Project under (Grant No. B20063), the Major Science and Technology Projects of Gansu Province, and ``Lanzhou City's scientic research funding subsidy to Lanzhou Universit''.